ADR in Germany

 - Try to solve the problem with the trader first, before you contact an ADR body

-- Take a look whether the trader informs of ADR procedures on his website/ general terms of contract
+- Check whether the trader informs of ADR procedures on his website/ general terms of contract

 - Use the online form to file a complaint (if available).